ignc-research/arena-rosnav/README.md

 ```

 # **Important Updates (01/03/2023)!:**
-We have restructured and improved and extended the whole codebase substantially.
+We have restructured, improved, and extended the whole codebase substantially.
 Therefore, we created a new organization at [Aren-Rosnav](https://github.com/Arena-Rosnav).
 Please have a look at our new organization, which contains an improved version of the 2D arena-rosnav along with a variety of other modules.
 As of 01/03/2023, this repository is not actively maintained anymore.

 ## Description
 **Note:**